Azerbaijan tourist visa

-At most embassies, you will need to hand in an official letter of invitation (stamped and signed) from a licensed Azeri travel agency to get a visa.
+At all embassies, you will need to hand in an official letter of invitation (stamped and signed) from a licensed Azeri travel agency to get a visa.

 Some embassies require a special MFA approved, mega-expensive LOI (100$ to 250$ for express service).
 Avoid them if you can!
 See the embassy reports for more details.

 A letter of invitation is also costly: around 60$ usually.
 You can contact a reliable Azerbaijan travel agency through our contact form to get an Azeri LOI.

 - your passport (with at least 6 months after the expiry date of the Azerbaijani visa)

 A regulation exists saying that travelers need to be registered within 3 days of their arrival in Azerbaijan.
 In the past, this was not enforced.
 Now, however, it is.
 Make sure you get registered by a hotel or hostel within 3 days and that you have a registration slip to show for it!
 Otherwise, a fine of 300 manat is waiting for you when exiting the country.